Drusavm/Drusavm/README.md

 ✨ About me

-Hi I'm Hadi Majdnia, also known as Dozham. 👋
+Hi I'm Hadi Majdnia. 👋

 I'm a learner and an aspiring engineer passionate about intelligent robotics and AI systems & Currently focused on developing a strong foundation in embedded systems, deep learning, and image processing.
 I'm also working on IoT projects, image processing, model training, and preprocessing.